soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ## Foreseen functionality

 In the next iterations, Metadata augmentation component is foreseen to include the following additional functions:

+## Keyword extraction

+The value of relevant keywords is often underestimated by data producers.
+This proof-of-concept module evaluates the metadata title/abstract to identify relevant keywords using NLP/NER technology.
+Integration with the [catalogue](./catalogue.md) is foreseen.

 ### Spatial Locator